bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Gathering data may be a perfectly fine business practice with a perfectly good business case, but the result is rather odd: **accumulated data becomes a hugely valuable asset**.

-This is a rather peculiar dynamic: a company can gradually accumulate a productive asset through the normal course of its business operations.
+It's a rather peculiar dynamic: a company can gradually accumulate a productive asset _merely_ through the normal course of its business operations.

-It’s almost like a non-financial form of interest earned through the day-to-day operation of a company, as if Amazon earned a commission from the Internet Gods every time it sold you toilet paper.
-Odd, but that’s kinda what’s happening.
+That would be like me earning a bonus at my job purely because I ate, slept, and breathed on a regular basis...

-Anyway, what should a company do with this big data asset?
+So, what should a company do with all this data?
 Should they just disregard it in the name of moral superiority?
 Act as if it doesn't exist?
-Let their investors' returns dwindle?
+Miss Wall Street's profit expectations?
 Ha!
 Fat chance.

 This is where the issues start.

-While companies are not required by law to make a profit, in practice, the incentives for company executives to maximize profits are overwhelming.
-Investors need returns, executives want big paydays, media vies for attention, and everyone is hungry for power and status—and the result is whatever can be monetized will be monetized, and so, data is sold.
+While companies are not required by law to maximize profit, in practice, the incentives for company executives to do so are overwhelming.
+Investors need returns, executives want big paydays, media vies for attention, and everyone is hungry for power and status—and the result is whatever can be monetized will be monetized, and so, data collected is data sold.

 #### A Better Way: Beyond the Corporation

 _But that's capitalism_, you retort.
 Companies exist to offer services and earn money, and they’ve always been exploitive, but the market will eventually react and handle them.
-It’s not a great economic system, but it’s the least worst of the alternatives.
+It’s not a great economic system, but it’s the least worst alternative.

-Generally I agree, but I’ll counter that there may be a way to better align incentives to discourage such activity in the first place.
+Sure, but what if we could align incentives better to discourage such activity in the first place?

 The issue, I contend, is not the pursuit of profits.
 Profits are powerful indicators of progress and essential to enabling innovation for further progress.
 The issue is with how profits are incentivized.

 With a company, you see, all resources (and returns on those resources) are centralized in one place.
-The more resources a company gathers for itself, the more capable it becomes to generate profits: more people, more capital, more sales, more partnerships, more brand prestige, more data.
+The more resources a company gathers for itself, the more capable it becomes to generate profits: more people, more capital, more sales, more partnerships, more brand prestige, and more data all lead to more profits.

 This is why every company has entire functions dedicated to maximize the accumulation of these resources—more of all these things generates more profits for the mothership.